 We are employed!
 I am working on Rosalind and Don is on Peter Throckmorton’s diving boat, Archangel.
 Richard’s boat has gotten pretty run down over the last year or so because he didn’t have the money to maintain it.
 A few days ago, he got a big break.
 The Savages, an American family, are on a year-long, low-budget tour of Europe.
 The parents and four strapping sons are traveling in a VW camper van with a pop-top.
 How they all fit into such a small space doesn’t bear thinking about.
 As part of their once-in-a-lifetime trip, they want to cruise around the Aegean.
 They can’t possibly afford the typical charter rate of $100, per day, so Roger helps to put together a deal that will work for them and also help Richard refit the Rosalind.
 The Savages agree to pay $40. a day for a two-month charter, but they will pay in advance so Richard can use the money to refit the boat and get it ready for sea.
 The Savages set off to tour in Turkey for six weeks and Richard begins working furiously to get the boat ready by the time they return.
 I have spent the last few days, hanging from a bosun’s chair, scraping, sanding and varnishing the mainmast.
 Great fun!
 The weather has been really lovely for days – bright sun and very warm.
 The pay isn’t great – 100 drachmas a day (US$3.00) for working from 9:00 to 2:00 – but it costs practically nothing to live either.

 On the other side of the harbour, there is a 42 foot trimaran owned by an American.
-It has a gasoline engine, something that is almost unheard of in Europe.
+It has a gasoline engine, something that is almost unheard of (and greatly frowned upon) in Europe.
 While I am scraping the mast up in the bosun’s chair, I watch the owner and his elderly Greek gardener step on board.
 The gardener heads forward to take in the anchor while the owner goes below to start the engine.
 Suddenly, there is an explosion and a sheet of flame envelops the boat.
 The owner escapes with minor burns, the gardener leaps into the harbour where he undoubtedly is in greater danger from pollution and disease than from the fire on the boat.
 The boat burns to the waterline and sinks.
 I never again feel totally comfortable on a boat with a gasoline engine.